 5G is the 5th generation mobile network.
 It’s the new global wireless standard after 1G, 2G, 3G, and 4G networks.
 You might remember some of them, but one thing’s for sure: things have improved a lot since it all began in the 1980s!

-5G enables a new kind of network that is designed to connect everyone and everything.
-So, it paves the way for mind-boggling speeds, smoother, more realistic video streaming, and gives us all the ability to connect multiple smart devices to the same router.
+5G enables a new kind of network that has Internet of Things (IoT) in mind.
+It paves the way for faster speeds, smoother video streaming, and gives us the ability to connect multiple smart devices to the same router.